Tishka17/aiogram_dialog/docs/widgets.rst

 Checkbox
 **************

 Some of the widgets are stateful.
-They have own reaction on user clicks.
+They have some state which is affected by on user clicks.

 On of such widgets is **Checkbox**.
 It can be in checked and unchecked state represented by two texts.
-On each click it changes its state.
+On each click it inverses its state.

 If a dialog with checkbox is visible, you can check its state by calling ``is_checked`` method and change it calling ``set_checked``